SAFCSP-Team/single-line-comments/README.md

 ### Implementation
-- Write your code in the main function.
+- Write your comment in the main function.

 ```cpp
 #include <iostream>